SimLeek/Ardu_blimp/README.md

     (1-Vu/(Vu+Vd))*(Fdj/Fdn)=E

-where E is the energy used as a percentage of the original, Vu is the velocity going up, Vd is the velocity going down, Fdj is the drag of the jellyfish model (with velocity excluded), and Fdn is the drag of a normal quadcopter (with velocity excluded).
+where E is the energy used as a percentage of the original, Vu is the velocity going up, Vd is the velocity going down, Fdj is the drag of the jellyfish model (with velocity excluded) when moving up, and Fdn is the drag of a normal quadcopter (with velocity excluded).
 This deos not account for extra losses for flap opening/closing times, so to remove that extra energy loss, use large vertical areas when in low power 'hovering'.

 (Note: there are no energy savings for constant traveling with any of these designs.
 For those, use a regular quad-copter or plane.)